 |Fig. 1 from Extended effects of evening meal carbohydrate-to-fat ratio on fasting and postprandial substrate metabolism|

-An OGTT (100g of glucose dissolved in water) causes a large disturbance in blood glucose level for up to 2 hours.
+An OGTT (100g of glucose dissolved in water) causes a short-term increase in blood glucose level.
 Ditto for insulin (see Fig. 2 ▪ & □ below).

 |Fig. 2 from Extended effects of evening meal carbohydrate-to-fat ratio on fasting and postprandial substrate metabolism|